 Cinnamon – it’s one of the healthiest spices in the world and has been used as a traditional herbal medicine for centuries.
 (1) (2) However, there are different types of cinnamon – and they are not all created equally.

-That’s right – you may not be getting the true benefits of cinnamon at all, even if you do buy the small spice jar labeled “cinnamon.”
-There’s a big difference among the varieties due to a wide supply of cinnamon from around the world.
+That’s right – you may not be getting the true benefits of cinnamon at all, even when you buy a jar of “cinnamon.”
+There’s a big difference between the varieties due to a wide supply of cinnamon from around the world.
 Read on to recognize how to buy real cinnamon and avoid the junk.